ismferd/cloudy-serf-lab/README.md

     2019/03/09 17:05:36 [INFO] agent: joined: 1 nodes
     2019/03/09 17:05:37 [INFO] agent: Received event: member-join
 ```
-**NOTE:** You can see in the command the flag -join, is the reference to bootstrap server (you could do it from config files too).
+**NOTE:** You can see the flag -join in the command, that is the reference to bootstrap server (you could do it from config files too).

 ```sh
 pi@raspberrypi:~ $ serf members